-That will never happen again because I have worked on an awesome fitness dictionary for you which includes a short a description of the most important words and abbreviations from the health and fitness world.
+Well that’s never going to happen again because I have worked on an awesome fitness dictionary for you!
+It includes a short a description of the most important words and abbreviations from the health and fitness world.
+And I’ve just updated since it was first published in early 2016 with all the words from my running, lifting and yoga dictionary respectively + so much more!

 5K: A 5 km race/run.
 5 km = 3.1 miles